georgesutphin/MCB585-2023/_episodes/05-class-decisions-loops.md

 &nbsp;

-Okay, so the chart looks good, but something appears to be strange with the data.
+The chart looks good, but something is strange with the data.
 The maximum measurement across patients appears to increase exactly linearly up to day 20, then decline exactly linearly thereafter.
 The minimum value looks to stair-step up to day 20, then stair-step down thereafter.

 Does this happen with all the files?
 Let's write a script to run the above analysis on all files and save the resulting report to a PDF file.
 For this, we can use our `for` loop capability to carry out the following steps:
 1. Identify a list of files with a similar naming pattern.